 By tracking your income and expenses, you can quickly identify any areas where you are overspending or underperforming.
 In addition, by keeping accurate records, you will be able to provide your accountant with the information they need to prepare your taxes.
 As a result, recording your income and expenses can help you save time and money in the long run.

 Bookkeeping generally entails tracking receipts, payments, invoices, bank statements, and other financial documents.
-This information can help business owners make informed financial decisions and avoid costly mistakes.
+This information can help architects and business owners make informed financial decisions and avoid costly mistakes.

-By creating a system of recording, classifying, and summarizing financial transactions, businesses can make sure they are making a profit and managing their expenses.
+By creating a system of recording, classifying, and summarizing financial transactions, architectural firms can make sure they are making a profit and managing their expenses.